Ask an Expert – How Does Your Garden Grow? Tips for July

 - Divide crowded iris or daylilies once they have finished blooming.

-- Remove water sprouts (vertical shoots in the canopy) of fruit trees to discourage regrowth and reduce shading.
+- Remove water sprouts (vertical shoots in the canopy) on fruit trees to discourage regrowth.

 - Renovate perennial strawberry beds by tearing out old crowns (mother plants) and applying fertilizer to stimulate new runners.